Skip to content

 16. Northern Flicker

-The northern flicker is a type of bird that belongs to the woodpecker family.
-It is not a very large bird, but it is also not too small.
+The northern flicker is a bird that belongs to the woodpecker family.
+It is not a very large bird but also not too small.
 The northern flicker can be found in many parts of North America.

 The northern flicker migrates to different regions depending on the time of year.
 During the breeding season, which is usually in the spring or summer, the northern flicker can be found in many parts of North America.